From Trash to Gas: Biomass Energy

 Manure is not the only waste that is a rich source of energy.
 What you might think is "just garbage," might actually be turned into energy.
 Dead plants, rotting food, wood chips, sawdust, leftover crops, nut shells, and paper products are all examples of biomass, which are natural materials or organic matter that can be used to make energy.

 Is it hard to get energy out of biomass?
 No; in fact, people have been doing it for thousands of years.
 If you've ever sat around a campfire or fireplace, you've been warmed by burning biomass.
 Biomass can be burned on a larger scale to create electricity.
 Biomass (such as decaying plant matter, farm waste, wood waste, or industrial waste) is brought by large trucks to a huge incinerator where it is burned and the heat is used to boil water, create steam, and drive a steam generator that can produce electricity.
-Biomass energy is considered a form of renewable energy, meaning it can be replaced by nature.
-Biomass energy, along with other renewable sources, like hydroelectric, solar, geothermal, and wind energy, provide 7 percent of the total energy needs of the United States, and that percentage is expected to rise.
+Simply burning biomass is not great for the environment or people and animals nearby.
+When done on a large scale, it generates a lot of air pollution.

-What other ways, besides burning, can you get energy out of biomass?
-You can turn it into a liquid or a gas.
-Turning it into a liquid involves a process called fermentation, which changes some forms of biomass—like corn, sugarcane, or switchgrass—into an alcohol-based fuel, called ethanol, which can power cars and be used as cooking fuel.
+Turning biomass into a liquid fuel involves a process called fermentation, which changes some forms of biomass—like corn, sugarcane, or switchgrass—into an alcohol-based fuel, called ethanol, which can power cars and be used as cooking fuel.
 Turning it into a gas is basically what cows do naturally in their digestive system, using bacteria to change biomass into methane, which is the main component in natural gas.
 Natural gas is an important fuel for heating homes; running stoves, ovens, and dryers; producing electricity and fertilizers; and running special cars and trucks.
 When made from biomass, natural gas is called biogas.